Community Cat Initiative

 - They are not injured or sick.

-We must be vigilant in our goal to end the senseless euthanasia of healthy cats, proactively controlling cat overpopulation through education and spay/neuter initiatives like the Community Cat Initiative.
+Our goal is to end the senseless euthanasia of healthy cats and control cat overpopulation through education and spay/neuter initiatives like the Community Cat Initiative.

 - Reduction of unwanted litters